picadoh/imc/README.md

 ### Disclaimer

+This is a pet project for learning purposes and it's not actively maintained.

 This code isn't considered stable thus background compatibility isn't guaranteed.

 * APIs are subject to change at any time.